 To make, combine a bag of pre-shredded bag of coleslaw mix, sunflower seeds, creamy salad dressing, and sugar.
 Drizzle with white vinegar dressing.

 - Do not over-mix the ingredients, or the crab meat will break apart.
 Gently and slowly fold the ingredients together to keep all the yummy lumps intact.

 - Before forming your crab cake patties, refrigerate the mixture for about 30 minutes.
-This will make it a lot easier to form and will also prevent it from falling apart.
+This will make them a lot easier to form and will also prevent them from falling apart.